Layr-Labs/eigenlayer-contracts/docs/core/PaymentCoordinator.md

 ### Off Chain Calculation

 Payments are calculated via an off-chain data pipeline.
-The pipeline takes snapshots of core contract state at the `SNAPSHOT_CADENCE`, currently said to once per day.
+The pipeline takes snapshots of core contract state at the `SNAPSHOT_CADENCE`, currently set to once per day.
 It then combines these snapshots with any active payments to calculate what the single day payout of an earner is.
 Every `CALCULATION_INTERVAL_SECONDS` payouts are accumulated up to `lastPaymentTimestamp + CALCULATION_INTERVAL_SECONDS` and posted on-chain by the entity with the `paymentUpdater` role.

 `MAX_PAYMENT_AMOUNT` is set to `1e38-1` given the precision bounds of the off-chain pipeline.